 - Layers, hats, gloves, fleece sweaters, fleece leggings.

-- Sun hats, swimsuits, towel, sunglasses, sunscreen.
+- Sun hats, swimsuits, towels, sunglasses, sunscreen.
 Shorts/t-shirts.

 - Bug spray, first aid kit.

-- Don’t rely on a bear spray, act smart!
+- Don’t rely on bear spray, act smart!

 - Annual National Park Pass, if you have one.